cservan/METEOR-E/README.md

 We propose to use TreeTagger jointly with this version of METEOR to extract lemmas and POS tags.
 The script called "get_treetagger.bash" will download, extract and install TreeTagger from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/ </br>
 When you use TreeTagger, please cite:

-    Helmut Schmid, "Probabilistic Part-of-Speech Tagging Using Decision Trees".
-    Proceedings of International Conference on New Methods in Language Processing, Manchester, UK, 1994.
+ + Probabilistic Part-of-Speech Tagging Using Decision Trees – Helmut Schmid, Proceedings of International Conference on New Methods in Language Processing, Manchester, UK, 1994.